alexsaunderswps/User-Guides/finished/English/markdown_files/library_management_guide.md

    - On the floating menu bar - click the **Library** icon *(a 3x3 grid of dots)*

 5. **Skip automatic install**
-   - A modal window may appear offering to automatically install apps from your library
+   - A modal window may appear offering, to automatically install apps from your library
    - Select **"Skip"** for these automatic installations

 ### Lock Undesired Applications

 6. **Lock undesired apps with a passcode**
-   - Using the controllers navigate to **Settings**
+   - Using the controllers, navigate to **Settings**
    - Scroll the left-side menu until you see **Passcode & Security**
    - Enter the **Passcode & Security** settings.
    - Navigate to **Security** -> **Locked Apps**
    - Click **Select All** in the upper right
    - Toggle the **WildXR** app so that it will not be locked
-   - Enter a Passcode to lock the applications *(WPS Staff will not be able to recover this PIN is you lose it)*
+   - Enter a Passcode to lock the applications *(WPS Staff will not be able to recover this PIN if you lose it)*
    - Confirm the Passcode to lock the selected applications

 ### Curate Visible Applications